amaan784/amaan784/README.md

 ## A little about me-

 - I'm a recent Computer Science grad from UCSC
-- The repositories contain some of my work (both ongoing and closed)
+- The repositories contain some of my work and tech explorations and testing (both ongoing and closed)

 [website]: https://amaan784.github.io/
 [linkedin]: https://www.linkedin.com/in/amaansheikh21/